 Major breakthroughs have been made in the past decades with regards to electricity storage as providers of grid management services in RES-intensive electric mixes.
 Electrons themselves are extremely complicated to store physically, implying costly and logistically challenging infrastructure.
 They can however be converted into potential energy, which will in turn be converted into electricity again when demand rises.
 Such conversion units can take multiple forms, using as many different technological solutions associated with varying roundtrip efficiencies.
 One of the most mature means of storing electricity are pumped-hydro-storage plants, where water is pumped up when excess electricity is produced and released through a turbine to produce electricity when needed.
 However, this technology has become rather difficult to roll out due to environmental and public acceptability concerns over the flooding of large areas, severely affecting wildlife and local populations.
 Furthermore, this technical solution is also very capital-intensive, further undermining its attractivity.

 The technical solution regarded as having the highest potential to meet the EU’s upcoming electricity storage needs are chemical batteries (lithium-ion technology being one of the more mature solutions, but far from the only one).
 This solution presents the crucial advantage of being extremely modular, able to respond extremely fast to calls from grid operators or market players and have a relatively long-life cycle.
-Moreover, battery costs have decreased dramatically in the past decade with major technological breakthroughs fuelled by the accelerating rollout of EVs, and a large part of electric-vehicle batteries can still be used in standalone applications when they are not efficient enough anymore in vehicles.
+Moreover, battery costs have decreased dramatically in the past decade with major technological breakthroughs fueled by the accelerating rollout of EVs, and a large part of electric-vehicle batteries can still be used in standalone applications when they are not efficient enough anymore in vehicles.
 The rollout of EVs represents a fantastic opportunity for grid management, as specific charging points enable electricity consumption by the battery as well as injection to the grid or to a specific consumer in a process called vehicle-to-anything or V2X.

 Although less consensual, other technological solutions could also be mobilised by TSOs and DSOs in order to maintain grid stability.
 Among those, power-to-gas (P2G) has been the subject of heated debates concerning its potential contribution to the energy transition.
 P2G technologies include the production of synthetic methane and hydrogen with excess electricity and later either using these gases in peaker power plants to produce electricity or in industrial processes to produce heat.